9 Advanced Affiliate Marketing Strategies to Increase Your Sales

 Own the entire Search Engine Results Page (SERP) and drive customers to your offers and links across the board.

-Copying this strategy leads to similar success, even for smaller publishers building niche websites.
+Copying this strategy leads to similar success, even for smaller publishers and website investors building niche websites.
 Even better, do this within an evergreen niche so that you can narrow down to less competitive keywords that are continuously sought after.

 Just don't get caught up trying to wrangle multiple sites until your first one is a success.